Cristiano's Bank Underground blog posts

 The Missing Link: Monetary Policy and The Labor Share - March 2019

-Cristiano Cantore is a Senior Economist in the Bank’s Research Hub.
+Cristiano Cantore is a Research Advisor in the Bank’s Research Hub.
 He has a broad expertise in general equilibrium modelling (DSGE) and his research interests include monetary and fiscal policies, with particular focus on macro labour issues.

 Cristiano received his PhD from the University of Kent.
 He also holds an MSc in Economics from Pompeu Fabra University and a 4 years degree in Economics and Statistics from Bocconi University.

 Previously, he has worked at the University of Surrey where he still holds a part-time position as a Reader in Economics.

 Workers, Capitalists, and the Government: Fiscal Policy and Income (Re)Distribution, with Lukas B. Freund.
 Journal of Monetary Economics, (2021)

 The Missing Link: Monetary Policy and The Labor Share, with Filippo Ferroni and Miguel León-Ledesma.
 Journal of the European Economic Association, (2020)

 The Dynamics of hours worked and technology, with Filippo Ferroni and Miguel León-Ledesma.
 Journal of Economic Dynamics and Control, (2017).

 Optimal Fiscal and Monetary Policy, Debt Crisis and Management, with Paul Levine, Giovanni Melina and Joseph Pearlman.
 Macroeconomic Dynamics, (2017).

 CES technology and Business Cycle fluctuations, with Paul Levine, Joseph Pearlman and Bo Yang.
 Journal of Economic Dynamics and Control, (2015).